Robhawk12/MCTracker/README.md

 # MCTracker
 A client tracker for massage therapists for Android 8.
 Use MCTracker for tracking and receiving payments from customers.
 View the documents for instructions.
-To login name: Massage Password:Therapist after installing on your device or simulator.
+To login name: Massage Password: Therapist after installing on your device or simulator.

 ## Installation instructions for MCTracker.apk